Syllabus

 appreciate expressive, beautiful three dimensional clay forms.
 You will have

-an understanding of other cultures and periods of human expression In clay
+an understanding of other cultures and periods of human expression in clay

 and finally you will begin to be proficient at forming clay objects yourself.